projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

   - contributing
 ---

-In this post, we'll inspect the code that allows us to do the things we did on the previous post.
+In this post, we'll inspect the code that allows us to do the things we did in the previous post.
 All this is possible thanks to [Gatsby][].
 I won't be examining every aspect of Gatsby in this article, just the ones use by this project.

-Please refer to Gatsby's excellent documentation for stuff that are not in here.
+Please refer to Gatsby's excellent documentation for stuff that is not in here.

 [gatsby]: https://www.gatsbyjs.org/